Queens in New York

 Chinatown in Queens

 Queens is home to quite a large Chinese area, located in Flushing, and often referred to as the ‘real’ Chinatown.
-As oppose to the area in Manhattan with the same name, Chinatown in Queens is not touristy, instead the focus is on the Chinese people who live there.
-In addition, it is one of the largest and fastest growing Chinatowns in the world and a very unique area of New York.
+As opposed to the area in Manhattan with the same name, Chinatown in Queens is not touristy, instead, the focus is on the Chinese people who live there.
+In addition, it is one of the largest and fastest-growing Chinatowns in the world and a very unique area of New York.
 Take subway 7 all the way to the endpoint (Flushing Main Street) and you will be there.
-Bear in mind that you may find there is a language barrier as not much english is spoken here.
+Bear in mind that you may find there is a language barrier as not much English is spoken here.